JUnit 5 Architecture. Part 4

 The 4th article in our series on JUnit 5 Architecture.
 We continue our discussions on the Rules vs the extension model and move our attention to the new JUnit 5 approach.

-Інші статтіHow to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Last Modified technique?
+Інші статтіHow to debug and solve the issue of Datanodes which were reported as Bad nodes?
+How to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Last Modified technique?
 How to implement Slowly Changing Dimensions(SCD) Type 2 in Spark?
 How to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Append technique?
 Why MongoDB don't fetch all the matching documents for the query fired How to solve the issue of full disk utilization in HDFS Namenode Can We Use HDFS as Back-up Storage?
 How to do Indexing in MongoDB with Elastic Search?
 Part 1 How to do Indexing in MongoDB with Elastic Search?
 Part 2 How to store data on browser using NoSQL IndexedDB?
-How to Apply MBTI in HR: Motivation for every day.
-Groups of People & their Motivations

 Into this JUnit 5 example, we do the following: